 Interval extraction recipe¶

-The interval extraction recipe allows you to find segments of the time series where values of a column are inside an interval, while allowing small deviations.
+The interval extraction recipe identifies segments of the time series where the values fall within a given range.
 See Algorithms for more information.

 This recipe works on all numerical columns (int or float) in your time series data.

 Data that consists of equispaced n-dimensional time series in wide or long format.

 If input data is in the long format, then the recipe will separately extract the intervals of each time series that is in a column.
 See Algorithms for more information.

 Name of the column that contains the timestamps.
 Note that the timestamp column must have the date type as its meaning (detected by DSS), and duplicate timestamps cannot exist for a given time series.

 The names of the columns that contain identifiers for the time series when the input data is in the long format.
 This parameter is available when you enable the “Long format” checkbox.
 You can select one or multiple columns.